 Reading level: Ages 13 through Adult.
-Though some of our readers will introduce the book to their children as young as 9 years of age.
+Though some of our readers have introduced the book to their children as young as 9 years of age.

-Course Uses: Can be used for courses in Economics, Business, Finance, Government and Ancient Rome.
+Course Uses: is appropriate for courses in economics, business, finance, government and Ancient Rome.

 Corresponding student study guide: A Bluestocking Guide: Economics

 Series Information: Whatever Happened to Penny Candy? is part of the 11 book series: Uncle Eric's Model of How The World Works.

 To see some of the changes/updates from the 6th edition to the 7th edition, please click here.

 REVIEWS about previous editions of Whatever Happened to Penny Candy?